 Make a bigger pie!

-The proceedings will also inform a chapter in the next Groundwater Report, the second in a three-part series that will be published this year.
-The first report in the series (The Water Underground: Reframing the local groundwater picture) looks at sustainable groundwater supply through three urgency-related scenarios, identifying recommendations to improve local groundwater management.
-The third will take a look at the intersection between agriculture and groundwater supply.
+The proceedings also informed a chapter in the second The Water Underground report, Stretching Supplies.
+The first report in the series — Reframing the Local Groundwater Picture — looks at sustainable groundwater supply through three urgency-related scenarios, identifying recommendations to improve local groundwater management.
+The third report — Implications for Agriculture and Opportunities for Change — explores the intersection between agriculture and groundwater supply.